-5 What is more, the inclusion at any particular point in time on D.C.'s voter registration list of some voters who may have potentially moved out of state is not unusual, since Section 8(d) of the NVRA explicitly sets out a specific set of rules and requirements for removals from the voter rolls
+3 Indeed, the inclusion at any particular point in time on Hawai'i's voter registration list of some voters who may have potentially moved out of state is to be expected, since Section 8(d) of the NVRA explicitly sets out a specific set of rules and requirements for removals from the voter rolls based on changes of residence, whereby states "shall not remove" voters on these grounds unless these voters directly confirm their change of residence in writing, or unless states first provide notice and then abide by a statutory waiting period until the second general federal election after providing notice.
+52 U.S.C. § 20507(d).